Skip to main content Skip to secondary navigation

 Wheelchair and Mobility Assistance

 All Marguerite shuttles are wheelchair accessible.
 Please note the driver is responsible for securing passengers.
-Some buses are equipped with a kneeling feature that lowers the front end so that the first step is easier to reach.
+Some buses are equipped with a kneeling feature that lowers the front end, making the first step easier to reach.
 If you have difficulty boarding the bus, ask the driver to lower the front end or deploy the lift or ramp.
 The side-facing seats in the front of the bus and/or the first two forward-facing seats are priority seating for seniors or passengers with disabilities.
 If you need assistance with securing a seat, please ask the driver.

 Visual Impairment Assistance

 When boarding, please notify the driver if assistance is needed in identifying a designated stop.
 Announcements are made at major stops.
-A limited amount of Braille/tactile maps of some shuttle routes are available.
-For more information, please contact the Diversity & Access Office at disability.access@stanford.edu or 650.725.0326.
+For more information, please contact the Diversity & Access Office at disability.access@stanford.edu or 650.723.0755.

 Animals